 Vacation Home Checks

 The Lower Providence Township Police Department has for a number of years provided this service to residents and property owners in which a police officer checks the property at least once per day in the absence of the resident.
-This service may be received by simply calling the Police Dispatch Center at (610) 539-5901 prior to the departure date and providing the dispatcher with the required information.
+This service may be received by submitting the Vacation Home Check form or by calling the Police Dispatch Center at (610) 539-5901 prior to the departure date and providing the dispatcher with the required information.

 Park and Walk Program

 In furtherance of the Community Policing principles adopted by the Lower Providence Township Police Department, patrol officers park their patrol vehicles in shopping centers within their assigned patrol zone during their tour of duty and conduct a foot patrol of the business area.

 Substance Abuse Programs

 Members of the Lower Providence Township Police Department are available to present educational and prevention programs to audiences of all ages concerning substance abuse.
 Beyond the traditional view of substance abuse as being restricted to controlled substances and drugs, the programs also cover the areas of tobacco use by young people, alcohol abuse and Driving Under the Influence issues.

 A medicine return box is now available at LPPD.
 The Medreturn box is sponsored by LPPD, Montgomery County DA's Office, PA District Attorney’s Association, PA Commission on Crime and Delinquency, & PA Department of Drug & Alcohol Programs.
 Any controlled, non-controlled and over the counter medications will be accepted.
 Liquid products and creams in their original container, along with pet medications will also be accepted.
 Syringes and illicit substances, such as marijuana, cocaine, methamphetamine and heroin WILL NOT BE ACCEPTED.
 Prescription medications need not to be removed from its container.
 This program is anonymous and NO attempt will be made to identify an individual.